Miranda Gas

-Miranda Gas is a Spanish actress known for her work in Living Is Easy with Eyes Closed (2013), VI premis Barcelona de cinema (2007) and IV premios Max de las artes escénicas (2001).
+Miranda Gas (born 1985) is a Spanish actress known for her work in Living Is Easy with Eyes Closed (2013), VI premis Barcelona de cinema (2007) and IV premios Max de las artes escénicas (2001).

 Biography

 Miranda Gas was born in Madrid, although she grew up in Barcelona.
 She began to be interested in dance, while at school and once finished high school, studied under Anna Maleras.
 In the year 2000, she performed in the musical "Little night music", directed by her father Mario Gas, at the Grec Festival and, subsequently, at the Teatro Albéniz in Madrid.

 Miranda Gas is lead singer of Xazzar, a Balkan folk style that started in 2005.
 The group has recorded two albums and has received the Sona 9 award, organized by Television of Catalonia, Catalunya Radio and the magazine Enderrock (readers chose the group as the best direct folk of 2007).